Barmy Barry (G0GGV) was a colourful character

 when Social Services provided him with an electric wheel chair with

-which he promptly smashed the glass in a supermarket window whilst
+which he promptly ran through a supermarket window with whilst

 out of control.
 This gave us endless fun, and everyone thought we

 were being diabolically unkind, but Barry took it all in good nature

 and kept up the pretence of being diabolically outraged at everything we said

 A few years later, Barry passed away, but

 he is sadly missed as he was our proxy on the air, I personally miss

 being called a despicable little man who gets his fun from abusing a